Continuous Data Collection from Kafka Using Pipe

 Usage Example

-/*Use Lakehouse Pipe task object to continuously import Kafka data into the target table*/
+/*Use a Lakehouse Pipe task object to continuously import Kafka data into a target table*/

 ---Step01: Create the target table for Kafka writes